kelloggm/cs-490-website/exam.md

 able to answer them in a reasonable way, and everything in between.

-To help you prepare for this semester's exams, below you can find links to two exams from last semester (a practice exam that I distributed before the final, and the actual final exam), both of which have solutions ("keys").
-Both of these exams cover the whole course, so you'll want to be careful when studying for the mid-term---not everything on these exams will have been covered by then.
-Hopefully, these exams will give you a good idea of the sort of questions that I like to ask on exams.
+To help you prepare for this semester's exams, below you can find links to exams from previous semesters, all of which have solutions ("keys").
+Some of these exams cover the whole course (anything labeled "final"), so you'll want to be careful when studying for the midterm---not everything on these exams will have been covered by then.
+In addition, keep in mind that the set of topics changes a bit semester-to-semester, so it's possible that these exams include some topics that we didn't cover, and that your exams this semester might include topics that these exams ignore.
+These exams are provided "as-is" to help you study, but please don't over-rely on them.

+I strongly recommend that before looking at a "key" for one of these exams, you sit down and attempt the exam yourself, under something like exam conditions (quiet room, no interruptions, etc.): this will help you more to prepare for this semester's exam than just reading the solutions.

 [Sp23 Practice Final](../assets/practice-sp23.pdf) ([key](../assets/practice-sp23-key.pdf))